Melissa Conrad Stöppler, MD

 The prognosis of leukemia depends upon the type of leukemia that is present and the age and health status of the patient.
 Mortality (death) rates for leukemia are higher in the elderly than in younger adults and children.
 In many cases, leukemia can be managed or cured with treatments available today.
 In particular, childhood ALL has a very high 5-year survival rate.

-Modern treatments have led to a greater than fourfold increase since 1960 in 5-year survival rates for leukemia.
-For the time period from 2004 to 2010, 5-year survival rates for different types of leukemia were approximately:
+Modern treatments have led to a greater than fourfold increase since 1960 in five-year survival rates for leukemia.
+Five-year survival rates for different types of leukemia are approximately:

 Find out what women really need.